Jackie Kennedy dated Alec Baldwin

 The current US President may not have an awful lot of time for Irish American Alec Baldwin, but a former first lady once thought enough of him to ask the actor out on a date, despite their almost 30 year age difference.

-According to a new memoir published by a close friend, Jackie Kennedy Onassis asked Baldwin to the theater for her birthday when she was 61 and he was just 33.
+According to a memoir published in 2017 by a close friend, Jackie Kennedy Onassis asked Baldwin to the theater for her birthday when she was 61 and he was just 33.

 In “Lucky Jim,” published on Tuesday, April 10, James Hart recalls how the Kennedy Onassis was always willing to share her opinions on the famous men she had her eye on.